dfyockey/XSLT_PEDS/README.md

   5. Open the generated Html files to view the formatted PEDS data.

+  ## Viewing Options

+  1. Click any Application Data heading in a generated Html file to hide all data sections in the file *except* Application Data sections.
+Click any Application Data heading again to show the hidden sections.
+This feature can be useful in browsing through a large collection of results to find applications of interest.

+  2. Click any application title in a generated Html file to hide all *other* information in the file except that for the clicked title.
+     Click the one remaining application title again to show the hidden information for the other titles.
+This feature can be useful for printing information for a single application to paper or PDF.

   ## Tips

-  1. As of XSLT_PEDS version 1.1.0, you may click on any application title in a generated Html file to hide all data sections in the file except Application Data sections.
-Clicking any application title again will show the hidden sections.
-This feature can be useful in browsing through a large collection of results to find applications of interest.

-  2. Depending on the file manager used, you may be able to select multiple generated Html files and hit "Enter" -- or open a context menu (i.e. "right-click menu") and click "Open" -- to open the files in a collection of (randomly-ordered) tabs.
+  1. Depending on the file manager used, you may be able to select multiple generated Html files and hit "Enter" -- or open a context menu (i.e. "right-click menu") and click "Open" -- to open the files in a collection of (randomly-ordered) tabs.

-  3. The Html files are completely portable; i.e. you can move them to any folder, email them to someone, etc.
+  2. The Html files are completely portable; i.e. you can move them to any folder, email them to someone, etc.

 ---